-- (1) These amounts represent the aggregate grant date fair value of awards for 2014 and 2013, computed in accordance with the Financial Accounting Standards Board Accounting Standards Codification Topic 718, or FASB ASC Topic 718.
-See Note 8 to the consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2014 regarding assumptions underlying the valuation of equity awards. - (2) Represents the value of company-paid premiums for group term life insurance and long term disability insurance. - (3) Ms. Morrison also serves as a member of our board of directors but does not receive any additional compensation for her service as a director. - (4) In June 2014, our board of directors modified the performance-based vesting conditions of an option previously awarded to Ms. Morrison for the purchase of 165,251 shares of common stock that was subject to performance-based vesting to provide that the option would vest as to 100% of the shares underlying the option upon the closing of our initial public offering.
-The amount reported includes the incremental fair value of \$700,000 for the modified option, computed in accordance with FASB ASC Topic 718. - (5) Mr. Kalowski joined our company as Chief Financial Officer in September 2014. - (6) This amount includes a cash signing bonus of \$45,000 paid to Mr. Kalowski in connection with the commencement of his employment in September 2014 and an annual bonus of \$46,027 awarded to Mr. Kalowski by our board of directors for 2014. - (7) Dr. Ferrante served as a consultant to our company from December 2013 to April 2014 and joined our company as Head of Research and Development and Chief Medical Officer in April 2014.
+- (1) These amounts represent the aggregate grant date fair value of awards computed in accordance with the Financial Accounting Standards Board Accounting Standards Codification Topic 718, or FASB ASC Topic 718.
+See Note 8 to the consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2015 regarding assumptions underlying the valuation of equity awards. - (2) Except as otherwise noted herein, represents the value of company-paid premiums for group term life insurance.

-- (8) This amount includes a cash signing bonus of \$50,000 paid to Dr. Ferrante in connection with the commencement of her employment in April 2014 and an annual bonus of \$109,477 awarded to Dr. Ferrante by our board of directors for 2014. - (9) This amount includes \$64,700 for consulting fees and \$576 for the reimbursement of expenses paid to Dr. Ferrante in 2014 for her services as a consultant prior to the commencement of Dr. Ferrante's employment with us and \$236 for the value of company-paid premiums for group term life insurance and long term disability insurance.
+- (3) Ms. Morrison also serves as a member of our board of directors but does not receive any additional compensation for her service as a director. - (4) In June 2014, our board of directors modified the performance-based vesting conditions of an option previously awarded to Ms. Morrison for the purchase of 165,251 shares of common stock that was subject to performance-based vesting to provide that the option would vest as to 100% of the shares underlying the option upon the closing of our initial public offering.
+The amount reported includes the incremental fair value of \$700,000 for the modified option, computed in accordance with FASB ASC Topic 718. - (5) Dr. Ferrante served as a consultant to our company from December 2013 to April 2014 and joined our company as Head of Research and Development and Chief Medical Officer in April 2014. - (6) Dr. Ferrante was awarded a cash signing bonus of \$50,000 in connection with the commencement of her employment in April 2014. - (7) This amount includes \$64,700 for consulting fees and \$576 for the reimbursement of expenses paid to Dr. Ferrante in 2014 for her services as a consultant prior to the commencement of Dr. Ferrante's employment with us and \$218 for the value of company-paid premiums for group term life insurance. - (8) Mr. Quirk joined our company as General Counsel and Executive Vice President, Business Operations in May 2015.